Shait6/Multi-VM/README.md

 ## 1 — Quick snapshot

 - Target: Automatically enable Azure Backup for VMs tagged with a configurable tag name/value, across multiple regions.
-- Deployment: Bicep (`main.bicep`) at subscription scope creates vaults, backup policies, UAIs and RBAC.
+- Deployment: `main.bicep` (subscription scope) orchestrates AVM registry modules to create vaults, policies, a single UAI and RBAC.
-- Remediation: A custom policy `Custom-CentralVmBackup-AnyOS` is assigned per-region; `DeployIfNotExists` creates protected items in the vault.
+- Remediation: `Custom-CentralVmBackup-AnyOS` (custom policy) is created and assigned per-region. `DeployIfNotExists` remediation uses the UAI.

-Use case: central, auditable backup enablement without hand‑operating backups for each VM.
+This branch focuses on making the template deterministic, centralizing defaults, and using AVM modules for core resources.

 ---

-## 2 — Why this design (architecture rationale)

-- Per-region Recovery Services Vaults
-  - Data locality and latency — backups are stored in a vault within the same region as the VMs.
-  - Vault-scoped backup policies make policy selection and policy id resolution deterministic.

-- Policy-driven remediation (DeployIfNotExists)
-  - Declarative and auditable: Azure Policy identifies non-compliant VMs and runs remediation jobs that create protected items.
-  - Idempotent: repeatable remediation avoids duplicate resources.

-- Custom any‑OS policy
-  - Avoids being blocked by image allow-lists (important for new distro versions).
-Ensures broader coverage of VMs.

-- User Assigned Identity for remediation
-  - Runs remediation under an identity you control and can audit via Azure AD and role assignments.

-- Bicep modules and scripts
-  - Reusable building blocks and simple CI integration (GitHub Actions / Azure DevOps).

----

-## 3 — Architecture (logical view)
+## 2 — Architecture (logical view)

-ASCII diagram (high level):

 ```
                       +-------------------------+